-One of the huge benefits of listening to podcasts in English is that are MILLIONS of podcasts to choose from (other languages are far behind—even more uneven than the fact that 57% of the top websites in the world are in English).
+One of the huge benefits of listening to podcasts in English is that are MILLIONS of podcasts to choose from (other languages are far behind—even more uneven than the fact that 52% of the websites in the world are in English).

 Any topic you’re interested in you can find lots of good podcasts: travel, music, relationships, food & cooking, sports & hobbies, news & entertainment, business, self-development, health & fitness, history, philosophy or science.

 As you can see, podcasts are convenient, easy, and free.
 You can listen to what you want, when you want, where you want.

 However, just like there are hundreds of TV shows, you probably won’t want to watch most of them.
 But when you find the one you do like, you can easily fall in love.
 It’s the same thing with podcasts.